CloudLabs-Samples/EduLabs/ApplicationDevelopment/WinDesktop/HOL step-by-step.md

 1. Now, click on the **Go to Page 2** button to navigate to Page2.

    ![](./media/buildapp-4.png)

-1. Next, Page2 will be loaded on the application.
-You can navigate back to Page1 by clicking the **Go to Page 1** button.

 1. Click on **X** on the Page 2 to close the page and stop the application.